 Recipes that include Melrose Apples.
 One is easiest, three is harder.

-People have spotted Melrose Apples using the Specialty Produce app for iPhone and Android.
+People have shared Melrose Apples using the Specialty Produce app for iPhone and Android.